What is Early Help?

-It would be useful for nominated champions to read documents listed above before attending the champions meeting.
+It would be useful for nominated champions to read documents listed below before attending the champions meeting.
 These

 can be downloaded from the related links shown at the bottom of this page.
 These will be reviewed regularly; the Early Help